khushiipatel/FinalMLProject/Demand_Forecasting_Project/README.md

-# CS613-Machine-Learning
+# CS613: Machine-Learning
-Final Project: Demand Forecasting
+# Demand Forecasting

 ## About The Project
 The main aim of this project is to make sure each shop receives the right amount of stock at the right time.
 It focuses on avoiding situations where a shop runs out of products and loses customers, while also preventing sending more stock than the shop can realistically sell.
 In simple terms, the objective is to maintain a healthy balance—not too much, not too little—so that shops can operate smoothly, meet customer demand, and avoid unnecessary costs or wastage.